CT Scan Imaging Services | Bellingham, WA

 As you pass through the ring of the CT scanner, it uses X-rays to take images of your body.
 A computer reconstructs the data into detailed images via computed tomography.
 At Bellingham Advanced Medical Imaging, the images are taken on a 64-slice scanner, which means the CT scan procedure and exam is quicker and produces the highest quality images available — even pictures of your heart.
 Our scanner also comes with advanced technology that automatically minimizes radiation dose.

 What you need to know about CT

 Wondering what does a CT scan show?
-Well, the detailed images created by CT can help you and your doctor get a much better picture of your injury or disease.
-Using these layers, our trained radiologists can see greater detail, like the angles of a fracture or the size and shape of a mass or stone.
+The detailed images created by CT can help you and your doctor to develop a much better picture of your injury or disease.
+Using the layered images, our trained radiologists can see the angles of a fracture or the size and shape of a mass or stone in greater detail.

 One of the advantages of CT is how quickly it creates this level of detail.
 Depending on the type of image your doctor has requested, your imaging may include contrast.
 This special material is swallowed or delivered to your vein through an IV.
 The CT machine will identify the contrast, which defines and highlights different structures and any abnormalities.

-CT can be used for images of any body part, including bones and joints, chest, abdomen, pelvis, and the brain.
+CT can be used for images of any body part, including bones and joints, chest, abdomen, pelvis, and brain.